joshuacarlfaustino402-web/SmartList/blueprint.md

 *   **Core Feature:** Create and manage categorized shopping lists.
 *   **Categorization:** Lists can be assigned to custom categories.
 *   **Pricing:**  Estimated total price for each shopping list with the Philippine Peso sign (₱).
+*   **Category Totals:** The main page displays a subtotal for each category, giving a clear overview of spending.
+*   **Sample Data:** For new users, the app comes pre-populated with sample lists (e.g., "Groceries", "Electronics") to demonstrate its features.
 *   **Data Persistence:** Shopping lists are saved locally on the device.
-*   **Contextual Hints:** Instead of pre-filled data, the app provides helpful placeholder text and suggestions within input fields to guide the user in creating lists and items.
+*   **Contextual Hints:** The app provides helpful placeholder text and suggestions within input fields to guide the user.
 *   **Validation:** Input fields for critical information like list name and category are validated to prevent saving empty lists.
 *   **Logo:** The app has a proper launch screen and app icon.
 The main page app bar displays a clean, centered title.

-## Current Request: UI Refinement and GitHub Export
+## Current Request: Add Sample Data and Category Totals

 ### Plan

-1.  **Refine Main Page UI:**
+1.  **Implement Sample Data:**
+    *   In `ShoppingListProvider`, modify the `_loadLists` method to check if the loaded list is empty.
+If so, populate it with sample shopping lists (e.g., for "Groceries" and "Electronics").

+2.  **Display Category Totals:**
-    *   In `lib/main.dart`, remove the logo from the `AppBar` on the `ShoppingListPage`.
+    *   In the `ShoppingListPage`, calculate the total price for all lists within each category.
-    *   Center the `AppBar` title to create a cleaner, more focused look.

-2.  **Export Project to GitHub:**
-    *   Initialize a new Git repository.
+    *   Update the `ExpansionTile` for each category to display this calculated total next to the category name, providing a clear subtotal.

+3.  **Update GitHub and Rebuild APK:**
-    *   Add all project files to the repository.
+    *   Commit and push the changes to the GitHub repository.
-    *   Create an initial commit with a descriptive message.
-    *   Add the specified remote GitHub repository URL.
-    *   Push the project to the `main` branch on GitHub.
+    *   Run the `flutter build apk` command to generate the final application package.